adamklimes/PhyloIslands/README.md

 # PhyloIslands
-analyses of role of phylogeny on specialist assemblages in edaphic islands
+Code for analyses of role of phylogeny on specialist assemblages in edaphic islands